-Cubital tunnel syndrome is a condition caused by increased pressure on the ulnar nerve as it passes through the cubital tunnel—a narrow passageway consisting of bone and ligaments on the inside of the elbow.
+Cubital tunnel syndrome is a condition caused by compression on the ulnar nerve as it passes through the cubital tunnel—a narrow passageway consisting of bone and ligaments on the inside of the elbow.
 This nerve compression can lead to pain, numbness, and weakness in the hand and fingers.

 Prolonged elbow flexion, repetitive ending/leaning, trauma, anatomical variations, hypermobility.

-Osteoarthritis (OA) is the most common form of arthritis and a leading cause of joint pain.
-Indicated by the gradual breakdown of cartilage which cushions the ends of bones in joints, it leads to pain, stiffness, and decreased mobility.
+Osteoarthritis (OA) is a leading cause of joint pain.
+Defined as the gradual breakdown of cartilage which cushions the ends of bones in joints, it leads to pain, stiffness, and decreased mobility.

 Age, family history, prior joint injury, repetitive overuse.